killuhwhale/ffbackend/README.md

 # Bugs:
     - Workout created with no title
-    - cannto delete gym if its favorited...
+    - cannot delete gym if its favorited...
         - should be able to delete gym and remove favorites....

 Things to do for formal launch: